RichardJohnNowell/Only-Analog-secondhand-records-/README.md

          width="350" height="180" title="oa-code-institute-python-linter" id="oa-code-institute-python-linter" alt="oa-code-institute-python-linter">
     </a>
 </div>
 <p>HTML Validation for the website pages used W3 validator.
-All pages passed the tests which were carried out on the 23rd of August 2023.
+All but 2 pages passed the tests which were carried out on the 23rd of August 2023.
+Two more, the Profile and Register pages, were tested on the 12th September and passed.
 All results are shown here:</p>
 <br>
   <!--- homepage --->
 <div align="center">